 Some prepaid cards, like a Suits Me prepaid card, offer rewards in the form of cashback – just like some debit or credit card providers.
 The cashback offered can vary and is usually depending on the partnerships built with retailers so the discount you receive can vary between different providers.

-When you use your card in one of the cashback retailers, you will receive the percentage of what you’ve spent back into your current account at the end of each month or the following month.
+When you use your card in one of the cashback retailers, you will receive the percentage of what you’ve spent back into your current account.

 Help with Budgeting Money